milofultz/md2html/_plan.md

 ## Build a Site:

 * Invoke program with root folder
-  * load sitewide config into {site: {...}}
+  * load sitewide config into {'_site': {...}}
   * create site folder
   * load main page format (head, nav, page, footer, etc.)
-  * for each folder and root folder
   * Create output folder
   * create dict for page title, description, date, and path
-    * for each page
+  * for each page in _pages folder
     * create replacements for page
     * Add title, description, date, path to folder index
     * fill in main page with modules (recursively fills all)
     * Export to HTML in output folder
   * Create index for the current folder that lists all pages inside
-    * Export to current folder
+  * Export to root folder
   * Build RSS feed of all pages chronologically
   * Exit program